mehulagg/gitlab/doc/user/infrastructure/index.md

   `init`, `validate`, `build`, and `deploy`.
 These stages [run the Terraform commands](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Terraform/Base.latest.gitlab-ci.yml)
   `init`, `validate`, `plan`, `plan-json`, and `apply`.
 The `apply` command only runs on `master`.

+WARNING:
+Like any other job artifact, Terraform plan data is [viewable by anyone with Guest access](../permissions.md) to the repository.
+Neither Terraform nor GitLab encrypts the plan file by default.
+If your Terraform plan includes sensitive data such as passwords, access tokens, or certificates, GitLab strongly recommends encrypting plan output or modifying the project visibility settings.